unioslo/fox-ood-matlab/README.md

-# Fox Desktop for Open OnDemand
+# MATLAB for Open OnDemand

 MATLAB app for Open Ondemand, as used on the Fox HPC cluster at University of Oslo.